MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 ## Hand rays
 On HoloLens 2, we create a hand ray shooting out from the center of a palm.
 The ray is treated as an extension of a hand.
 A donut shape cursor is attached at the end of the ray and implies the location where the ray intersects with a hitted object.
 The object that the cursor lands will receive gestural commands from the hand.

 The very basic gestural command is using thumb and index finger to perform [Air Tap](coming-soon.md) gesture.
 By using hand ray to point and air tap to commit, users can activate a button or a hyperlink on a web content in a distance.
-The visual design of the hand ray should also react to point and commit states: <br><br>
+The visual design of the hand ray should also react to point and commit states: <br>
 * In the pointing state, the ray is dash lined, and the cursor is a donut shape.
 * in the committing state, the ray turns into a solid line, and the cursor shrinks to a dot.<br><br>
 ![](images/Hand-Rays-720px.jpg)<br>